ShiroFPV/Windows-Scrypts-/README.md

 # Network Security Toolkit

 Small collection of Python tools for basic network analysis and security auditing.
 Educational use only – for networks you own or have explicit permission to test.
-Everything else ist illegal.
+Everything else is illegal.

 ---